Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: INTRODUCTION

 A coarse-graining map implicitly defines an ill-posed inverse problem referred to as backmapping; that is, to reconstruct the marginalized degrees of freedom of the fine-grained model from the coarse-grained representation.
 As the forward process defines a many-to-one map—many detailed configurations are mapped to the same coarse-grained configuration—the reverse process can be cast as a generative-modeling problem: learning a probabilistic model for the distribution of fine-grained configurations corresponding to each coarse-grained representative.

-The reduction of degrees of freedom in coarse-grained models inevitably leads to information loss relative to the fine-grained description.
-This loss can be quantified through the concept of mapping entropy \cite{Foley2015}, which measures the average entropy of the distribution of fine-grained configurations that map to a given coarse-grained representative.
-Mapping entropy thus provides an information-theoretic lens on multiscale modeling: a low mapping entropy indicates a high information loss due to the lower resolution model.
-This perspective allows quantifying the information loss along coarse-grained simulation trajectories.
+The reduction of degrees of freedom in coarse-grained models inevitably leads to information loss relative to the fine-grained descreiption.
+This loss can be quantified through the concept of mapping entropy \cite{shell2008entropy, Foley2015}, which measures the average entropy of the distribution of fine-grained configurations that map to a given coarse-grained representative.
+Mapping entropy thus provides an information-theoretic lens on multiscale modeling, where a low mapping entropy corresponds to high information loss due to reduced resolution.
+This perspective enables quantitative assessment of the information loss in coarse-grained models and can ultimately inform model and simulation design.

 In this work, we propose \textit{split-flows}---a novel flow-based model that provides a clear approach to bridging the dimensional gap between fine- and coarse-grained domains, as illustrated in Figure~\ref{fig:figure-1}.
 Split-flows define a continuous-time measure transport across dimensions, enabling us to connect the configurational densities at two different resolutions for general coarse-graining strategies.
 In addition to addressing the backmapping problem, this probabilistic link between fine- and coarse-grained resolutions allows us to compute the information loss of the coarse-graining map.
-In summary, we make the following contributions: \begin{itemize} \item \textit{Method:} We introduce split-flows, a flow-based model that enables continuous-time transport of probability measures across different resolutions, bridging fine- and coarse-grained domains.
+In summary, we make the following contributions: \begin{itemize} \item \textbf{\textit{Method:}} We introduce split-flows, a flow-based model that enables continuous-time transport of probability measures across different resolutions, bridging fine- and coarse-grained domains.

-\item \textit{Theory:} We show that split-flows allow, for the first time, tractable and general computation of mapping entropy for arbitrary coarse-graining maps, providing a principled measure of information loss.
+\item \textbf{\textit{Theory:}} We show that split-flows allow, for the first time, tractable and general computation of mapping entropy for arbitrary coarse-graining maps, providing a principled measure of information loss.

-\item \textit{Applications:} We apply split-flows to diverse biomolecular systems—chignolin, a lipid bilayer, and alanine dipeptide—demonstrating accurate backmapping and their utility for information-theoretic assessment of coarse-grained models. \end{itemize}
+\item \textbf{\textit{Applications:}} We apply split-flows to diverse biomolecular systems—chignolin, a lipid bilayer, and alanine dipeptide—demonstrating accurate backmapping and their utility for information-theoretic assessment of coarse-grained models. \end{itemize}